 We “eat His flesh and drink His blood” when we allow the “Word of God,” to become as much a part of our being as the food we eat.
 Food is digested and broken down in our bodies and literally becomes a part of us.
 So should the Word of God.

 Is it truly a part of who you are or just some nice ideas that you consider if you feel like it or if it “seems right to you” as our Proverbs passage today says?
-The Word of God is not a buffet where we can pick and choose what seems palatable to us.
+The Word of God is not a buffet where we can pick and choose what seems palatable to us or makes us happy.

-Your “happiness” is not God’s first concern, rather it’s your holiness!
+Our “happiness” is not God’s first concern, rather it’s our holiness!
 In fact, the “happiness” the world offers is like the yum-yums the White Witch offered Edmund in Narnia, only an illusion crafted by the deceiver himself.

 As today’s Proverbs reading says, “There is a way that seems right to a man, But its end is the way of death” (Prov.
 16.25).